 Carbon engine clean device.
 From Epoch in South Korea.
 Arrived at last!!!
 The company in Seoul basically invented this very special device which cleans an engine from inside WITHOUT the need to dismantle anything!
 I contacted them many months ago and they sold me a device which is I think the FIRST and so far only one in Italy.
 See https://www.oxy-hydrogen.com/en for more info, plus the photo above.
 The first tests will be made on my two engines, diesel V6 TDI Mercedes and then my old Audi V8 petrol 4.2.

-Well I have been visiting a lovely town in the north of Italy called Fiorenzuola d’ Arda quite often recently.
-As it is a very long drive from Roma I have stayed overnight a few times and just look at the lovely hotel I found https://www.mathis.it/en/
+I have been visiting a lovely town in the north of Italy called Fiorenzuola d’ Arda quite often recently.
+As it is a fairly long drive from Roma (about 500km each way) I prefer to stay overnight a and just look at the lovely hotel I found https://www.mathis.it/en/

 The Hotel Mathis is an amazing find!
-The food is amazing and the service is really something from the old days, friendly and welcoming.
-All of the staff are really kind and seem to enjoy meeting folks so I was made to feel at home straight away and the beer is great too, as well as the food.
+The service is really something from the old days, friendly and welcoming.
+All of the staff are really kind and seem to enjoy meeting folks so I was made to feel at home straight away and the beer is good too, as well as the EXCELLENT food.

-I bought my first bike, a Honda 50 4 stroke, at 14 and then broke my collarbone at 15 when I managed to lose the front end and fly over the handlebars in a local field.
+I bought my first bike, a Honda C100 4-stroke, at 14 and then broke my collarbone at 15 when I managed to lose the front end and fly over the handlebars in a local field.
 Since then I have had a range of motorbikes and experiences including track riding as well as racing and I just wanted to pass on some basic survival tips to you, dear reader.
 So here we go:

 ALWAYS stay within your comfort zone.
-Work on expanding that zone by taking any and all training that you can afford.
+Work on expanding that zone by taking any and all training that you can find and afford.